 I aim to teach, create, and implement evidence-based programs which facilitate the well-being, mental health, safety, and performance of circus artists through-out their life span.
 I encourage the development of relevant psychological skills and knowledge which will empower circus artists to happily, confidently, and safely pursue their ambitions.
-I support circus artists during all stages of their careers, from the moment they make the decision to pursue a career under the big top, to after retirement from circus.
+I strive to support circus artists during all stages of their careers, from the moment they make the decision to pursue a career under the big top, to after retirement from circus.

 Scientific research and student supervision